In-patient luxury rehab center in Thailand

 Sweating Overdose, coma, and death

-How is Codeine addiction being diagnosed?
+How is codeine addiction diagnosed?

-Diagnosing Codeine addiction requires a thorough evaluation and includes assessment by a psychologist, psychiatrist, or licensed addiction counselor.
-Mayo Clinic reports that blood and urine tests are also necessary, but they’re not diagnostic tools for drug addiction.
+A 2022 article titled, “Drug addiction (substance use disorder” from Mayo Clinic reported that blood and urine tests are necessary, but they do not serve as diagnostic tools for addiction.
 Instead, they’re used to monitor treatment and recovery.

 In order to diagnose substance use disorder, in this case, Codeine addiction, a psychiatrist uses DSM-5 criteria.
 When it comes to diagnostic criteria for opioid addictions, such as Codeine addiction, a person needs to have at least two of them within 12 months.

 The criteria include taking the drug in larger amounts or over a longer period than intended, having the persistent desire and unsuccessful attempts to quit, and spending a lot of time on obtaining, using, and recovering from the drug.

 Other criteria include strong cravings for Codeine, failing to fulfill obligations at home or work/school, continuing using the drug despite problems it causes, giving up social activities in favor of drug use, and using the drug in situations when it’s physically hazardous.

-What are the Codeine addiction statistics?
+What are the codeine addiction statistics?

-Codeine addiction statistics are relatively scarce mainly because the reports focus on opioid addiction in general.
-What we do know is that in 2020, a total of 142,816,781 prescriptions for opioid medications were issued, CDC reported.
+The Codeine addiction statistics are relatively scarce mainly because the reports focus on opioid addiction in general.
+What we do know is that in 2022, a total of 131,778,501prescriptions for opioid medications were issued, as per a publication titled, “United States Dispensing Rate Maps” last reviewed in December 2023 by the Centers for Disease Control and Prevention (CDC).
 Codeine is one of the most frequently prescribed opioids in the United States.

-What are the Codeine withdrawal symptoms?
+What are the codeine withdrawal symptoms?

 The most common Codeine withdrawal symptoms are listed below: